ebbithegamer/rsn-hyenas/README.md

-# Hyenas
+# RSN Hyenas

 ![Hyenas Screenshot](Screenshot.png?raw=true)
-**Hyenas is the world's first homemade PlayStation®Network emulator for the PS3®**.
+**RSN Hyenas is a fork of the world's first homemade PlayStation®Network emulator for the PS3®**.
 Look at the `hyenas_modules` (modular system for each domain) folder for files.
 This project is made for the Javascript programming language running on Node.js.

 ## Features

 - ✓ Authentication that would allow you to play games online ultra fast and mega securely.
 - ✓ Get past the sign-in prompt when playing games online (mocked ticket authentication).
-- ✓ Completely isolated from the actual servers, which means console-bans are a non-issue.
+- ✓ Completely isolated from the actual servers, which means console bans are a non-issue.
 - ✓ Guaranteed to be able to play the games you've played as a kid (with your future children.)
 - ✓ Brings back Web Browser Landing Pages so you can visit that nostalgic game.
 ![Landing Pages](Example2.png?raw=true)